-I'm Michael Horn, an entrepreneur based in Brooklyn, New York.
-I've been building online products and brands for about a decade.
+I'm Michael Horn, an entrepreneur and product leader based in Brooklyn, New York.

-Craft Coffee was a member of YCombinator's S14 batch, and I'm an active member of the New York startup community.
-Under my leadership, Craft Coffee has generated millions in sales, and secured investment from a group of global investors, including YCombinator, 500 Startups and many others.
+Under my leadership, Craft Coffee generated millions in sales, and secured investments from a group of global investors, including YCombinator, Initialized Capital, 500 Startups and many others.
 My work has been featured in The New York Times (and here), The Wall Street Journal, Time Magazine, Techcrunch, Fortune, Inc. Magazine, Business Insider, The Next Web, Serious Eats, Tasting Table (and here), Saveur, Bon Appetit, Food Republic (and here), Real Simple, Fast Company, New York Magazine, Food and Wine, Gotham Magazine, Mashable (and here), Wired Magazine, Food52, Esquire, FiveThirtyEight, Entrepreneur Magazine, PSFK (and here), Bloomberg, Brink Magazine, Imbibe Magazine, Wine Enthusiast, InStyle (Best of the Web 2013), Every Day with Rachel Ray, and Martha Stewart's Everyday Food.

-I sometimes get invited to share my experiences, and I've spoken on panels with industry leaders at places like Columbia Business School, Cornell's Johnson School of Management, New York's General Assembly, Alexis Ohanian's 'Without their Permission' university book tour (@ Cornell), the Great Googa Mooga Festival and the Brand Innovators E-Commerce Summit.
+I've been invited to speak on panels with industry leaders at places like Columbia Business School, Cornell's Johnson School of Management, New York's General Assembly, Alexis Ohanian's 'Without their Permission' university book tour (@ Cornell), the Great Googa Mooga Festival and the Brand Innovators E-Commerce Summit.